MichaelDuPlessis/dmalloc/dissertation/chapters/memory_allocators.typ

 == Overview of Memory Allocators

-Most memory allocators are known as general purpose memory allocators and are designed to be used for a wide variety of uses cases.
-A memory allocator is just an algorithm that decides how to manage memory.
+Most memory allocators are known as general purpose memory allocators and are designed to be used for a wide variety of use cases.
+A memory allocator is an algorithm that decides how to manage memory.
 It does this by deciding when memory should be allocated and deallocated and how those operations should be done.

 == Heap

 Programs running on modern computers on modern operating systems have two places where they can allocate memory: the stack or the heap.
-Memory allocated on the heap is commonly referred to as dynamically allocated memory and is allocated at run time of the program and the exact amount of memory required does not need to be know at compile time.
-This is a start contrast to stack memory where the amount of memory required is always known at compile time.
-Memory on the heap is accessed through a pointer which is always a fixed size (64 bits on modern computers) where this pointer is stored on the stack @ferres2010memory.
-Stack memory is handled by the compiler by using build in instructions while heap memory has to be managed by the user known as manual memory management or automatically managed know as garbage collected but this incurs a runtime penalty.
+Memory allocated on the heap is commonly referred to as dynamically allocated memory and is allocated at run time of the program and the exact amount of memory required does not need to be known at compile time.
+This is a stark contrast to stack memory where the amount of memory required is always known at compile time.
+Memory on the heap is accessed through a pointer, which is always a fixed size (64 bits on modern computers) where this pointer is stored on the stack @ferres2010memory.
+Stack memory is handled by the compiler by using built-in instructions while heap memory has to be managed by the user known as manual memory management or automatically managed known as garbage collected but this incurs a runtime penalty.
 Dynamic or heap memory is what is allocated through a memory allocator and its deallocation and allocation strategies are managed by an allocator.
-From they programmers perspective they are just calling functions to get pointers to dynamically allocated memory and calling functions to deallocate that memory pointed to by a pointer @ArpaciDusseau23-Book @bryant2011computer @tanenbaum2015modern.
+From the programmer's perspective they are just calling functions to get pointers to dynamically allocated memory and calling functions to deallocate that memory pointed to by a pointer @ArpaciDusseau23-Book @bryant2011computer @tanenbaum2015modern.

 #figure(
   caption: [How memory is allocated on the stack and heap.],